efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 Threading Values
 ----------------

-efene is a lot about simetry and consistency, this means if we have arrows pointing in one way surely we should have arrows pointing in the opposite way and doing something similar, right?
+efene is a lot about symmetry and consistency, this means if we have arrows pointing in one way surely we should have arrows pointing in the opposite way and doing something similar, right?